userapp-io/userapp-angular/README.md

         <a href="#" ua-logout>Log Out</a>

-  (End the session and redirects to the login route)
+  (Ends the session and redirects to the login route)

 7. Hide elements that should only be visible when logged in: